Allergy immunology NP salary: what to expect and how to earn more

 NPs in full practice authority states can prescribe biologics, initiate immunotherapy, and bill under their own NPI without a physician co-signature requirement.
 In collaborative agreement states, the agreement may restrict prescribing scope or require physician chart co-signature, which limits productivity in some billing models.
 Moving to a full practice authority state is one of the most reliable ways to increase earning potential as an allergy/immunology NP.

-Current full practice authority states include: Alaska, Arizona, Colorado, Connecticut, Delaware, Hawaii, Idaho, Iowa, Maine, Maryland, Minnesota, Montana, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, Rhode Island, South Dakota, Vermont, Washington, and Wyoming (as of 2024–2025; verify current status).
+Per the AANP State Practice Environment map (2026 edition), 27 states plus the District of Columbia grant full practice authority: Alaska, Arizona, Colorado, Connecticut, Delaware, Hawaii, Idaho, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Dakota, Oregon, Rhode Island, South Dakota, Utah, Vermont, Washington, Wyoming, and Washington DC.

 On-call and anaphylaxis stipends